 Having the conversation about how best to protect your assets from long term care expenses sooner rather than later creates an environment where we have many more options for the kinds of plans we can create.
 We have flexibility, and can usually protect more assets from the potential costs.
 We can also usually craft plans that will still meet your ultimate estate planning goals, meaning your assets can still go to the people who you want to receive them.
 Proactive planning allows you to maintain control over how your assets are protected, and it preserves those assets for future use.

-So we plan for long term care expenses because we never know if we could be the person who needs a caregiver; we worked hard for what we have and we should get to pass it on to those we love when we die; and because it gives us the peace-of-mind to know that we took the time to care for ourselves, and set ourselves up for our best possible futures.
-If you want to know more about what planning steps might be available for you and your family, give us a call.
+So, we plan for long term care expenses because we never know if we could be the person who needs a caregiver.
+We worked hard for what we have and we should get to pass it on to those we love when we die, and because it gives us the peace-of-mind to know that we took the time to care for ourselves, and set ourselves up for our best possible futures.
+If you want to know more about what planning steps might be available for you and your family, contact us.

 Candace Augustine, Esq